-I touched on authority in my last 'how to boost readership' article.
-Here, I'll dive into authority.
+We touched on authority in my last how to boost readership article.

-To start, I'm going to make up two media entities:
+To start, we're going to make up two example media entities:

 Okay, right out of the gate you probably perceive a difference in authority: